 Many studies have cited the number of premature deaths due to complications from being overweight, such as diabetes and hypertension.
 If you shed some pounds and rein in your blood pressure and cholesterol, you’ve done your heart a big favor.

 Lots of pills and diets promise to make the pounds fly away, but the slow and steady approach is still the best way to achieve long-term weight loss.
-By combining regular workouts with a low-calorie diet, you can reduce your weight by 10 percent in about six months.
+According to the National Institutes of Health, by combining regular workouts with a low-calorie diet, it is possible to lower weight by up to 10 percent in about six months (Hall & Kahan, 2018)5.
 At a minimum, the American Heart Association and the Centers for Disease Control and Prevention (CDC) recommend 150 minutes of moderate exercise, or 60 to 75 minutes of vigorous exercise, each week.
 On at least two of those days, the CDC recommends muscle-strengthening workouts that exercise all the major muscle groups.
 You should also aim to burn 500 to 1,000 calories more than you eat each day.
-It's hard to control your weight, and even harder to lose those extra pounds, but don't give up.
-After a physical check-up, start by incorporating 5 minutes of exercise into your daily routine, whether it involves a walk during your lunch break or doing errands on foot.
-Add a few minutes more each week until you're getting 150 minutes of movement each week.
-The key is figuring out what it takes to make exercise a permanent part of your life, whether that means getting an exercise buddy, taking a dance class, or just walking rather than driving whenever possible.
+It’s hard to control your weight, and even harder to lose those extra pounds, but don’t give up.